 New Jersey Office of Information Technology, Principal Investigator on research project focused on digital divide in NJ ($80,000) 2010-2013

-Wolfson, Todd.
-“The History of all Hitherto Existing Society:” Class Struggle and the Current Wave of Resistance, tripleC: Communication, Capitalism & Critique, Vol 16 No 2 (2018).
+Wolfson, T. (2018).
+“The History of all Hitherto Existing Society:” Class Struggle and the Current Wave of Resistance, tripleC: Communication, Capitalism & Critique, Vol 16 No 2 (2018), co-authored with Peter Funke.

 Bach, Amy J.; Wolfson, Todd; and Crowell, Jessica K. (2018) "Poverty, Literacy, and Social Transformation: An Interdisciplinary Exploration of the Digital Divide," Journal of Media Literacy Education, 10(1), 22 -41.